PsyPhy/GripGraspISS/Source Code/GraspInstructionTypesetting/02TargetK.instruction.md

 When the target disappears, lower your arm to a neutral position on your lap.

 __Note__: Please *__do not__* try to maintain the memorised roll orientation of the hand.
-You should return your hand to the same neutral position on every trial.
+After target acquisition you should return your hand to the same neutral position on every trial.